Access Communications: Telephone

 Access Communications' digital phone service was launched in February 2007 and utilizes IP technology instead of a traditional landline.
 Such a system operates on an ATA (Analog Telephony Adapter) device with a built-in cable modem.
 The modem communicates over cable lines to a private IP network.
 In this sense, it can be considered VoIP, in that it is voice delivered over an IP network.
 However, because it travels over dedicated lines, it is still designed to be usable in a power outage scenario.

 Home security

-The co-operative offers home security and home automation services.
+Access offers home security and home automation services.
 In 2016, an Alarm.com-based home automation monitored service was introduced.
 Subscribers can secure and monitor their property through web-based and mobile applications, as well as through Apple, Amazon and Google devices.